md5sam/Falcon2Fastg/README.md

 The output of the tool is two FASTG files (``reads.fastg`` and ``contigs.fastg``) that can be opened with [Bandage](http://rrwick.github.io/Bandage/).

+Additionally, the tool produces a CSV file : ReadsInContigs.csv that can be loaded with Bandage.
+This labels the reads according to the contigs that they are a part of, along with the mapping position within the contig.

 ![Alt text](/img/Falcon2Fastg_after_bandage.png?raw=true "Falcon2Fastg after Bandage")